Agentic Harness for Real-World Compilers: Introduction

-\smalltitle{More findings from expert review} To better understand the performance of frontier models and gain insights into improving \ourplatform, we recruit an LLVM expert---an active LLVM developer and maintainer---to review the agents' patches that passed \ourbenchmark.
-We observe that \emph{the true capability of frontier models consistently remains below 22\%}.
-In the \code{hard} split, only GPT 5 (executed via \ouragent) manages to resolve a single issue.
+\smalltitle{More findings from expert review study} To better understand the \emph{true} capabilities of frontier models, we recruit active LLVM developers and maintainers to review all agent-generated patches.
+Specifically, experts assess whether each agent-generated, benchmark-passing patch is a valid fix for the corresponding bug.
+The findings are twofold.

-These findings also uncover several technical challenges in order to adopt LLMs for compiler engineering: (1) systematically validating model-generated patches for compilers because our research suggests that LLVM's regression tests are insufficient, and (2) developing compiler-specific agents utilizing compiler-specific tools or enhancing model expertise in optimizing compilers.